sagebas/sagebas/README.md

-docker builder prune -a (to remove previous cloned github repositories and make room for newer ones) docker build -f [on the local machine, the directory and filename of the Dockerfile you sourced from the SPIDER github repo] -t ggf_image . (to build the image) docker run --name ggf_container ggf_image GGF_RTF.py (to run the Python script 'GGF_RTF.py' from the image in a container) docker run --name ggf_container ggf_image GGF_RTFH.py (to run the Python script 'GGF_RTFH.py' from the image in a container) docker cp ggf_container:/root/run_environment/Temp_storage_for_output_GGF_forecast/ [on the local machine, the directory where you wish the output of the Python script to be copied to] (this copies the output forecast from a location in the Docker container to somewhere else on the local machine)
+docker builder prune -a (to remove previous cloned github repositories and make room for newer ones) docker build -f [on the local machine, the directory and filename of the Dockerfile you sourced from the SPIDER github repo] -t ggf_image . (to build the image) docker run --name ggf_container ggf_image GGF_RTF.py (to run the Python script 'GGF_RTF.py' from the image in a container) docker cp ggf_container:/root/run_environment/Temp_storage_for_output_GGF_forecast/ [on the local machine, the directory where you wish the output of the Python script to be copied to] (this copies the output forecast from a location in the Docker container to somewhere else on the local machine) docker run --name ggfh_container ggf_image GGF_RTFH.py (to run the Python script 'GGF_RTFH.py' from the image in a container) docker cp ggfh_container:/root/run_environment/Temp_storage_for_output_GGF_forecast/ [on the local machine, the directory where you wish the output of the Python script to be copied to] (this copies the output forecast & hindcast from a location in the Docker container to somewhere else on the local machine)

 @author: Robert Shore: robore@bas.ac.uk